The Great Gatsby (1949 film): Casting dispute

 The original director John Farrow and producer Richard Maibaum disagreed over the casting of Daisy Buchanan.
 Farrow wanted Gene Tierney (left) for the role, while Maibaum favored Betty Field (right).
 Unable to agree, Farrow quit the production.

 Paramount Pictures originally hired Australian émigré John Farrow, the husband of actress Maureen O'Sullivan and father of Mia Farrow, to direct the film.
-Farrow had made a number of successful films with Ladd, as well as The Big Clock with Maibaum.
+Farrow had made several successful films with Ladd, as well as The Big Clock with Maibaum.
 Farrow and Maibaum soon disagreed over the casting of Daisy Buchanan.
 Maibaum recalled their intense disagreement in detail:

 We were agreed that the character... was a beautiful, glamorous, unstable girl.
 Farrow however placed more importance on the glamour and beauty than I did.
 Hollywood was full of beautiful girls.
 I wanted more, an actress who could handle what has been called 'the disharmonic chatter of the '20s', the authentic sound of the feckless, disillusioned lost generation...
 What we needed was a fine actress who could make believable the obsessive love she evoked from him.

 Farrow insisted upon Gene Tierney for the role of Daisy, but Maibaum pushed for Betty Field.
 Tiring of their impasse, studio production head Henry Ginsberg gave the final say to Maibaum.
 When Maibaum informed Farrow that Field would be cast as Daisy, Farrow quit the production.
 "I don't direct pictures under conditions like that," Farrow told Maibaum.
 "Find yourself another boy."
 (Farrow's daughter, Mia Farrow, later portrayed Daisy Buchanan in the 1974 film adaptation.)
 With production now imminent, Maibaum replaced Farrow as director with Elliott Nugent.
 Although enthusiastic about the casting of Betty Field as Daisy, Nugent held deep reservations about Alan Ladd as Jay Gatsby, although he kept these doubts from Maibaum.

-Nugent later wrote in his memoir that he had two main reservations about taking the job - Ladd's casting, and the fact that Maibaum was writer and producer, "which seemed less than ideal; I guessed he would not be too amenable to many changes."
-However "I kept most of my doubts to myself because of my great desire to work on what I had always considered Scott Fitzgerald’s best novel and perhaps the best of all American novels."
+Nugent later wrote in his memoir that he had two main reservations about taking the job—Ladd's casting and the fact that Maibaum was writer and producer, "which seemed less than ideal; I guessed he would not be too amenable to many changes."
+However, "I kept most of my doubts to myself because of my great desire to work on what I had always considered Scott Fitzgerald’s best novel and perhaps the best of all American novels."

 Nugent was pleased with his supporting cast but confirmed, "As the time for shooting approached, I became seriously neurotic and was filled with terror about what I had done or left undone.
 I was afraid either to withdraw or to go ahead.
 I did not confess my feelings to my professional associates nor even to my wife, though I was in a blue funk.
 It seemed to me that I was betraying Fitzgerald as well as my friends at Paramount."

-The day before filming Nugent claims he wrote a suicide note, drove to the Roosevelt Hotel, went to the tenth floor and considered jumping off.
-However he changed his mind.
+The day before filming, Nugent claims he wrote a suicide note, drove to the Roosevelt Hotel, went to the tenth floor, and considered jumping off.
+However, he changed his mind.